Hopp til innhold

 Sted

 Wakati means ‘time’ in Swahili.
-In this work, together with musician Stephan Meidell Shelmith Øseth explores her own cultural background and the prejudices one carries along and enconters when moving between cultures.
+In this work, together with musician Stephan Meidell Shelmith Øseth explores her own cultural background and the prejudices one carries along and encounters when moving between cultures.
 By using her experience of immigrating from Kenya to Norway, Shelmith examines expectations, ideas and limits that come along with being an immigrant and multicultural person in Norway.

 The work sheds light on how identity changes and develops within a cultural context and between different cultures.
 Going beyond the personal Øseth shows how individual experiences are intertwined with social change and broader historical events.
 Art can offer a means of understanding the past and imagining the future.